-This is a follow up story for AustinLChurch.com.
-If you're interested in reading how they got started, published almost 3 years ago, check it out here.
+This is a follow up story for Freelance Cake.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Austin L. Church.
 I'm a brand consultant and business coach.
 I lead a small branding studio called Balernum.
 We demystify the branding process for founders and help them confidently build authentic brands their audiences love.
 We work primarily with e-commerce and DTC startups.

 Meanwhile, I teach about the predictable path to six-figure freelancing at AustinLChurch.com and help ambitious freelancers through that process in a group coaching program called Founder Cake.
 The DIY option is my course, Freelance Cake.

 This is still my side hustle.
 I did beat last year’s course and coaching goal of $25,000, and revenue averaged out to $2,500 per month.

 Tell us about what you’ve been up to!
 Has the business been growing?